3liz/qjazz/doc/index.rst

-.. py-qgis-server2 documentation master file, created by sphinx-quickstart on Tue Nov  7 09:32:29 2023.
+.. qjazz documentation master file, created by sphinx-quickstart on Tue Nov  7 09:32:29 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to py-qgis-server2's documentation!
+Welcome to qjazz's documentation!
 ===========================================

 .. toctree::